algolia/algoliasearch-client-javascript/README.md

  * **minWordSizefor1Typo**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 4.
  * **minWordSizefor2Typos**: the minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 8.
  * **allowTyposOnNumericTokens**: if set to false, disable typo-tolerance on numeric tokens (numbers).
 Default to true.
+ * **ignorePlural**: If set to true, plural won't be considered as a typo (for example car/cars will be considered as equals).
+Default to false.
  * **restrictSearchableAttributes** List of attributes you want to use for textual search (must be a subset of the `attributesToIndex` index setting).
 Attributes are separated with a comma (for example `"name,address"`), you can also use a JSON string array encoding (for example encodeURIComponent("[\"name\",\"address\"]")).
 By default, all attributes specified in `attributesToIndex` settings are used to search.
  * **advancedSyntax**: Enable the advanced query syntax.
 Defaults to 0 (false).
     * **Phrase query**: a phrase query defines a particular sequence of terms.
 A phrase query is build by Algolia's query parser for words surrounded by `"`.
 For example, `"search engine"` will retrieve records having `search` next to `engine` only.
 Typo-tolerance is _disabled_ on phrase queries.